 Colocation is essentially outsourcing your servers & networking equipment.
 All of the equipment used to run the digital aspects of your business require bandwidth, cooling systems, an IP address and of course power.
 The idea of colocation is to take all of this ’off your hands’ so that you can focus on the important stuff.
 This means that instead of paying to use the server and keeping it in your office space the server will be privately owned by you and all you need to pay for is the rent to physically house the server; saving you valuable space in your office.

 There are many different reasons as to why a business might decide to colocate their services whether they have a small office space, little time to manage, require stronger security or simply looking to get better performance from their network.

 One of the prime features of colocation services is security; colocation is a much safer means of storing business information because it is monitored 24/7 by a third party providing enhanced security both physically & digitally.
 This eliminates the risk of fire, theft or power outages having a devastating effect to the company and its data.

-Colocation also offers better performance because the network has access to much stronger connectivity that can provide super-fast unlimited internet network that is carrier neutral.
+Colocation also offers better performance because the network has made access easier, with stronger connectivity that can provide super-fast unlimited internet network that is carrier neutral.

 Many businesses have found that colocation has been an improvement to their business, as well as reducing additional costs too.